Code-Institute-Submissions/Mini-Project-1/README.md

     The website is designed with bootstrap hence mobile friendly by default.
     Also it has 3 breakpoints for different elements on the page 1199px , 991px and 767px.
-  ###    It has been tested for iphone6/7/8 , also in iPad
+  ###    It has been tested for iphone6/7/8 , also in iPad.
+  ##### please refer Github link below.
    [GitHub](https://github.com/baddipudiDebora/Mini-Project/blob/master/Screenshots%20of%20mobile%20and%20tab%20testing.pdf)

 ## Any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.
 In my callout main section, not able to properly fit an image with correct size and balance the content size.
 ## Deployment
+Code was written in replit and pushed on regular basis to github account. the published github page is